oh2th/esp_gps_aprs_client/README.md

-# esp8266 GPS APRS-IS Client with SmartBecon
+# ESP SmartBeacon APRS-IS Client
 GPS receiver that can send APRS position reports to an APRS-IS server.
 This client has also SmartBeacon(TM) capability.
 ![ESPGPS](s/ESPGPS.jpg)